Learn more

 The difference between Animal Welfare and Animal Rights

-- Animal welfare is a philosophical approach which accepts some uses of animals by humans, provided negative welfare is minimised and opportunities for positive welfare are maximised.
+Animal welfare is a philosophical approach which accepts some uses of animals by humans, provided negative welfare is minimised and opportunities for positive welfare are maximised.
 An animal welfare approach favours evidence-based, continuous improvements to improve welfare of animals.
 For example, advocating for farming systems that provide animals with a Good Life, where their physical, health and behavioural needs are met.

-- Animal rights is a philosophical approach that argues that animals have rights and must not be used by humans.
-Animal rights seeks the elimination of the use of animals.
-For example, by advocating for an end to animal farming.
+Animal rights is a philosophical approach that argues that animals have rights, in particular the right to live without being used and interfered with by humans.
+Animal rights seeks the elimination of all animal use by humans, for example by advocating for an end to animal farming.

 Where do you stand when it comes to animal rights or animal welfare?

 Although some people find themselves agreeing strongly with either animal welfare or animal rights philosophies, many people hold a blend of both philosophies.
-People’s may find their views more aligned with either rights or welfare depending on the type of animal or way in which animals are being used.
+People may find their views more aligned with either rights or welfare depending on the type of animal or the way in which animals are being used.
 For example, keeping animals as pets versus farming animals.

 In terms of advocacy, some organisations support an animal rights approach, while others follow an animal welfare approach.